doiftrue/democracy-poll/readme.txt

 == Frequently Asked Questions ==

-### Does this plugin clear yourself after uninstall?
+### Does this plugin clear itself after uninstall?

-Yes it is!
-To completely uninstall the plugin, deactivate it and then press "delete" link in admin plugins page and ther plugin delete all it's options and so on...
+Yes, it does!
+To completely uninstall the plugin, deactivate it and then press the "delete" link on the admin plugins page.
+The plugin deletes all its options and so on.